 Dylan is grateful for the opportunity to be a part of the SOBR 2017 team.
 He hopes to learn new skills to assist in connecting and strengthening the students of the neuroscience community.

 Mana completed her Bachelor’s and master’s degree in Physiotherapy at Shiraz University of Medical Sciences, Shiraz, Iran.
 After graduating, she began her research career and engaged in several research projects on human motor control.
 During which time, she developed a strong interest in Neuroscience and moved to Australia in 2015 to pursue her passion in this field.
 Now she is a second year PhD student at Monash University, working under the supervision of Dr. Nigel Rogasch and A/Prof Alex Fornito in Brain & Mental Health Lab.
-Her project mainly involves investigating modulatory effects of TMS on brain networks.
-She uses brain stimulation techniques (mainly TMS) and neuroimaging modalities (EEG and fMRI) to investigate neural mechanisms such as plasticity, inhibition and connectivity.
+Her project mainly involves mapping brain dynamics using transcranial magnetic stimulation (TMS) combined with brain imaging modalities.

 Mana is very excited to be a part of this year’s SOBR committee and hopes that she can make a valuable contribution to the network.